h4fide/ESP32-C6-RGB-LED-Control/README.md

 4. Select the appropriate port from Tools > Port menu
 5. Click the Upload button to flash the code to your ESP32-C6

-### Examples

-This repo now includes an `examples/` folder with additional playful sketches you can open directly in the Arduino IDE:

-- `BreathingColor.ino` – Smooth "breathing" fade in/out using a purple base color (adjust RGB values for other hues).
-- `RandomSparkle.ino` – Random color flashes with variable timing for a subtle sparkle effect.
-- `RainbowCycleHSV.ino` – Continuous HSV-based rainbow cycle for smooth full-spectrum transitions.

-To try an example, open it from the `examples/` folder, select your board/port, and upload just like the main sketch.

 ## Example

 Here's the basic code structure: